damongolding/immich-kiosk/README.md

 ## What is Immich Kiosk?
 I made Immich Kiosk as a lightweight (on the client) slideshow to run on kiosk devices and browsers.

+Example:

+You have a couple of spare Raspberry Pi's laying around

 ## Installation
 Use via [docker](#docker-compose)